Ayfernaz-Baygin/airline-ai-agent-project/README.md

 ---

 # How It Works
+The LLM is responsible for understanding user intent and selecting the correct tool to execute.

+All API calls are strictly routed through the API Gateway as required by the assignment.

 1. User sends a message in chat.
 2. Frontend sends the message to Agent Backend.